 8. Eat some Scientific Ice Cream

-The second menu is ice cream focussed.
-This involves choosing one of the 4 flavours currently on offer – I enjoyed the salted caramel and white chocolate – choosing a sauce and then potentially a base liked a waffle and a topping like chunks of honeycomb (which I went with).
+The second menu at Science Ice Cream is ice cream focussed.
+This involves choosing one of the 4 flavours currently on offer – I enjoyed the salted caramel and white chocolate – choosing a sauce and then potentially a base liked a waffle and a topping like chunks of the honeycomb (which I went with).

-Once you have chosen the lovely lovely owner then pulls out some ice cream kind of mix.
-This goes into one of her machines as does the liquid nitrogen – and 30 seconds later there is ice cream!
+Once you have chosen the lovely lovely owner of Science Ice Cream then pulls out some ice cream kind of mix.
+This goes into one of her machines as does the liquid nitrogen – and 30 seconds later there is ice cream. [separator type=”thick”]

-And it looks brilliant whilst being prepared!
-This is definitely the tastiest fun things to do in Cardiff.
+And it looks brilliant whilst being prepared.
+A visit to Science Ice Cream is definitely the tastiest fun things to do in Cardiff.

 9. Check out the major buildings of Cardiff and get some unusual angles.